 Components of the NDFM

-- The Corridor Prioritisation Tool (CPT), which derives long distance travel demand between settlements based on population;
+- Corridor Prioritisation Tool (CPT) – this derives long distance travel demand between settlements based on population.

-- The Planning Data Adjustment Tool (PDAT), which controls the planning data inputs to the core NDFM system, and is used to amend planning data to represent the combination of general changes over time and the relevant land-use planning scenarios;
+- Planning Data Adjustment Tool (PDAT) – this controls the planning data inputs to the core NDFM system, and is used to amend planning data to represent the combination of general changes over time and the relevant land-use planning scenarios.

-- The Car Ownership/Car Competition Model, a spreadsheet model which estimates the level of car ownership in a CSA, (sub-dividing the number of households in the CSA between ‘No Car’, ‘Household with fewer cars than adults’ and ‘Households with at least as many cars as adults’);
+- Car Ownership/Car Competition Model – this is a spreadsheet model which estimates the level of car ownership in a CSA, (sub-dividing the number of households in the CSA between ‘No Car’, ‘Household with fewer cars than adults’ and ‘Households with at least as many cars as adults’).

-- The National Trip-End Model (NTEM), which converts the planning data into person trips, using the calculations described in this report.
+- National Trip-End Model (NTEM) – this converts the planning data into person trips, using the calculations described in this report.
 NTEM estimates the total daily intra-region travel demand.
-In practice NTEM generates the demand for travel nationally at a highly disaggregate level (Census Small Area) and this is adjusted to the intra-region demand by the RMS.
+In practice, NTEM generates the demand for travel nationally at a highly disaggregate level (Census Small Area) and this is adjusted to the intra-region demand by the RMS.
 This is achieved in two stages, firstly by aggregation of the Census Small Areas to zones using the appropriate regional zone system and secondly by subtraction of the movements generated by RMSIT.

-- The Regional Model Strategic Integration Tool (RMSIT), which estimates the level of trip-making by main mode (car, bus, rail and goods vehicles) between 38 of the main urban settlements in Ireland.
+- Regional Model Strategic Integration Tool (RMSIT) – this estimates the level of trip-making by main mode (car, bus, rail and goods vehicles) between 38 of the main urban settlements in Ireland.
 This provides external demand that is consistent across the regional model boundaries.
 The RMSIT generates long distance movements by private car, PT and HGV and ensures consistency across the regional model boundaries for traffic moving into and out of each region.

 Planning Data Adjustment Tool